JamesMenetrey/LatexCompendium/README.md

 The main purpose of this repository is to provide user-friendly references of the features of LaTeX.
 Feel free to contribute!

-Visit the [references](references) to check out how to use the most common features of LaTeX!
+Visit the [compendium](compendium) to check out how to use the most common features of LaTeX!

 ## Structure of the repository

 - The folder [best-practices](best-practices) contains the recommended coding style guides and proper uses of LaTeX language.
 - The folder [boilerplates](boilerplates) contains templates recurrently used when creating new LaTeX documents.
-- The folder [practical-works](practical-works) contains real documents demonstrating the usage of LaTeX.
-- The folder [references](references) is the core of this repository and contains documentations about most used features of LaTeX.
+- The folder [compendium](compendium) is the core of this repository and contains documentations about most used features of LaTeX.

 ## Recommended Tools